austene/ops200-deploy-all-the-things/README.md

 # ops200-deploy-all-the-things

 ## Purpose of Program
-Confirms that all React100 appss are deployed to Heroku.
+Confirms that all React100 apps are deployed to Heroku.

 ## Setup